 Table 7 presents the percentage of Health Home participants by age group, provider, and quarter.
-Across all quarters, approximately 60 percent of the participants were aged 40 to 64 years, slightly more than a quarter were between the ages of 21 and 39 years, and approximately 10 percent of participants were children up to age 20 years.
-Only a few of the participating providers serve children under the age of 15 years.
-Enrollment drops off steeply among those aged 65 years and over; this is likely because this population's medical service use is mainly covered by Medicare.
+Across all quarters, approximately 60 percent of the participants were aged 40 to 64 years, approximately a quarter were between the ages of 21 and 39 years, and approximately 10 percent of participants were children up to age 20 years.
+The proportion of participants under 21 increases over time, from 7.4 percent in Quarter 1 to 12.0 percent in Quarter 10.
+Only a few of the participating providers serve children under 15 years of age.
+Enrollment drops off steeply among those aged 65 years and over; this is likely because this population's medical service use is mainly covered by Medicare.6